breuerfelix/king-bot/README.md

 this line will let the bot automaticly sort out red or/and yellow farms for you.
 it is checking all given farmlists in an interval (_in seconds_) for danger farms.
-if a farm is yellow or red, and you set the equivalent value to `True`, this farm will be placed onto the farmlist with the index given by the paramter `toList`.
+if a farm is yellow or red, and you set the equivalent value to `True`, this farm will be placed onto the farmlist with the index given by the paramter `to_list`.
 the starter farmlist is index 0.

 ```python